UCF/UCF-Spotlights-Plugin/readme.md

 ## Upgrade Notice ##

 ### 2.0.0 ###
 The UCF-Spotlights-Plugin now requires the Athena Framework to display Spotlight styles properly.
+Please see release notes for v2.0.0 for other breaking changes.

 ## Installation Requirements ##